dotnet/AspNetCore.Docs/aspnetcore/web-api/route-to-code.md

 ---
-title: Read and write JSON with ASP.NET Core Route to Code
+title: Read and write JSON with Route to Code in ASP.NET Core
 author: jamesnk
 description: Learn how to use route to code and JSON extension methods to create lightweight JSON web APIs.
 monikerRange: '>= aspnetcore-5.0'